How do all of the programs designed to support startups actually help?

 When we try to create an ecosystem by investing in derivatives it’s even more important to understand this progression.
-First we create one great company.
-Then we do it again.
-Then we do it multiple times at once.
+First we create one great company; then we do it again; then we do it multiple times at once.
 The sequence is important, because the lessons from each stage provide the foundation for success in the subsequent stages.

+We need to let each company grow at the pace that is best for them.
 We need to stop pretending that we can accelerate the growth of the ecosystem, just by being impatient.
 Growing a large, successful company takes a long time, and nearly always longer than founders and investors optimistically predict.
 We should be suspicious of anybody who has a fast-track or short-cut to sell.

 I reject that.
 Sooner is over.
 It’s later already!

 Just because it’s hard to measure doesn’t mean we shouldn’t try.
 It’s lazy to assume that because measurement is hard and attribution is even harder that the question is impossible.

 If there is no way to show it’s working then it’s not an experiment.
 It’s just wishful thinking.

 Are we too scared to look too closely at results we’ve gotten from all these derivatives in case it forces us to admit that we’re not really making as much difference as we hope?

 The reality is many of the initiatives we’ve tried have not worked.
 That by itself shouldn’t surprise us.
 We’re dealing in uncertainty, and that requires experimentation.
 The only way to know if something might work is to try it.
 But that approach only works if we are clear in advance about our thesis and identify the measures we will use to demonstrate that it’s working (or not).